You have not accepted cookies yet

 This content is blocked.
 Please accept marketing cookies.
 You can do this here.

-17 May 2022 – Arcadis has urged the federal Government in Australia to ensure the design of the Inland Rail project can accommodate hydrogen-powered trains as a key step in decarbonising the 1,700km freight link.
+Sydney, 17 May 2022 – Global engineering design and consulting firm Arcadis has urged the federal Government to ensure the design of the Inland Rail project can accommodate hydrogen-powered trains as a key step in decarbonising the 1,700km freight link.

 The call comes after a study by UK-based clean-energy group Smart Ports and Arcadis showed hydrogen will not only be cheaper than diesel within a couple of years but, if used to power rolling stock on the route, could potentially strip 763,000 tonnes of CO2 from Inland Rail operations each year.